-The ABA has been working closely with a broad coalition of business and legal groups—ranging from the U.S. Chamber of Commerce to the American Civil Liberties Union—and with many state and local bar associations in an effort to reverse these government policies.
-The Senate and House Judiciary Committees held four separate hearings on this issue since early 2006 and the coalition testified and/or submitted written statements at each hearing.
-The ABA also sent letters to the Justice Department (May 2006, PDF), the U.S. Sentencing Commission (March 2006, PDF), the Commodity Futures Trading Commission (July 2006, PDF), the Department of Housing and Urban Development (December 2006, PDF and February 2011, PDF), the Securities and Exchange Commission (February 2007, PDF), the General Services Administration/FAR Councils (June 2008, PDF), and the Treasury Department’s Office of Foreign Assets Control (November 2008), urging them to reverse or modify their respective waiver policies.
+For years, the ABA worked closely with a broad coalition of business and legal groups—ranging from the U.S. Chamber of Commerce to the American Civil Liberties Union—and with many state and local bar associations in an effort to reverse the Justice Department and other federal agency privilege waiver policies referenced above.
+The Senate and House Judiciary Committees held four separate hearings on this issue in 2006 and 2007, and the coalition testified and/or submitted written statements at each hearing.
+The ABA also sent letters to the Justice Department (May 2006), the U.S. Sentencing Commission (March 2006), the Commodity Futures Trading Commission (July 2006), the Department of Housing and Urban Development (December 2006 and February 2011), the Securities and Exchange Commission (February 2007), the General Services Administration/FAR Councils (June 2008), the Treasury Department’s Office of Foreign Assets Control (OFAC) (November 2008), and other agencies urging them to reverse or modify their respective privilege waiver policies.

-After considering the concerns raised by congressional leaders, former Justice Department officials and many in the legal and business communities, the Sentencing Commission and the Commodity Futures Trading Commission voted to reverse their privilege waiver policies in April 2006 and March 2007, respectively.
-In addition, the Justice Department replaced the McNulty Memorandum with revised corporate charging guidelines (PDF) in August 2008 stating that while prosecutors may require companies to produce relevant facts during investigations in return for cooperation credit, they can no longer require or even ask companies to waive their attorney-client privilege or work product protections or to forego paying their employees’ legal fees.
-The SEC also issued a revised Enforcement Manual (PDF) on January 13, 2010 that provides additional guidance for agency staff but does not formally change the SEC's waiver policy outlined in the Seaboard Report.
-Although the Manual generally directs agency staff not to request waiver of the privilege during most investigations, the Manual contains several significant exceptions and does not provide adequate protection for the privilege and employee legal rights.
+After considering the concerns raised by congressional leaders, former Justice Department officials, and many in the legal and business communities, the Sentencing Commission and the Commodity Futures Trading Commission voted to reverse their privilege waiver policies in April 2006 and March 2007, respectively.
+In addition, the Justice Department replaced the Holder, Thompson, and McNulty Memoranda with the so-called "Filip Memorandum" and new revised corporate charging guidelines in August 2008, which stated that while prosecutors may require companies to disclose all relevant facts during investigations in return for cooperation credit, they can no longer require or even ask companies to waive their attorney-client privilege or work product protections or to forego paying their employees’ legal fees.
+Similarly, the GSA/FAR Councils and the Treasury Department’s OFAC issued final rules in November 2008 and November 2009, respectively, clarifying that parties will not be penalized for declining to produce privileged information.
+The SEC also issued a series of revised Enforcement Manuals, most recently on June 4, 2015, which instruct agency staff not to request waiver of the privilege without the prior approval of the Director or Deputy Director.
+Therefore, while the revised SEC manual is a significant improvement over the agency’s original privilege waiver policy outlined in the 2001 Seaboard Repot, it still does not provide adequate protection for the attorney-client privilege or the work product doctrine.